ballerina-attic/module-sonarqube/sonarqube6/Package.md

 # Package Overview

-This package provides a Ballerina API to access the SonarQube REST API.
-It provides the ability to get important code-quality measurements like line coverage, branch coverage, code smells, etc. for a project.
+The SonarQube connector allows you to work with projects and get important code-quality measurements like line coverage, branch coverage, code smells, etc through the SonarQube API.
+It handles basic authentication.

 **SonarQube Project Operations**